Legality Campaign: Background

-1960 Elections
+1960 presidential elections

-The last year of Juscelino Kubitschek's government was marked by economic problems, especially rising inflation and unbalanced public spending.
-These problems were related to the increase in government spending for the implementation of the Target Plan and the construction of Brasilia.
-In 1959, inflation reached 39.5% p.a.
-In the same year, the candidacies emerged.
-For the Social Democratic Party (PSD) and supported by the Brazilian Labor Party (PTB), the candidate was General Henrique Lott, responsible for the so-called "preventive coup" that ensured Juscelino's inauguration in 1955.
-For the Social Progressive Party (PSP), the candidate was the populist and Paulista Ademar de Barros.
+The last year of Juscelino Kubitschek's government was marked by economic issues, especially rising inflation and unbalanced public spending.
+These problems were related to the increase in government spending for the implementation of the Target Plan and the construction of Brasília.
+In 1959, inflation reached 39.5% per year.
+In the same year, the candidacies for the upcoming 1960 elections emerged.
+For the Social Democratic Party (PSD), and supported by the Brazilian Labor Party (PTB), the candidate was general Henrique Lott, who was responsible for the so-called "preventative coup" that ensured Juscelino's inauguration in 1955.
+For the Social Progressive Party (PSP), the candidate was the populist Ademar de Barros, from São Paulo.
 Jânio Quadros, then governor of São Paulo, ran for the National Labor Party (PTN), with the initial support of three small parties: the Liberator Party (PL), the Christian Democratic Party (PDC), and the Republican Party (PR).

 Carlos Lacerda perceived the attractiveness, especially to the middle class, of Jânio's campaign promises, based on the fight against corruption, inflation control, reduction of the cost of living, expenditure restraint and public austerity.
-Under his influence, the União Democrática Nacional (UDN) supported the candidate in order to win the election – dominated until then by the PSD and PTB.
-Jânio's anti-politics message, which expressed a deep disdain for traditional politicians, attracted the electorate of the middle class, tormented by the effects of inflation, who saw in the candidate the incarnation of the energetic manager capable of efficiently commanding the Brazilian economy.
+Under his influence, the National Democratic Union (UDN) supported Quadros in order to win the elections – dominated until then by the PSD and PTB.
+Jânio's anti-politics message, which expressed a deep disdain for traditional politicians, attracted the middle class, tormented by the effects of inflation, who saw in the candidate the incarnation of a energetic manager capable of efficiently commanding the Brazilian economy.

-His opponent Lott, although respected, did not generate enthusiasm and alienated the PSD, by proposing the vote for illiterates, and the PTB, by criticizing Cuba and communism.
-Realizing the candidate's weakness, the pessedistas and petebistas bet on the "Jan–Jan" slate: Jânio Quadros for president and João Goulart, of the PTB, for vice-president; the two posts were chosen separately.
-The result was the election of Jânio with 5,636,623 votes, against 3,846,825 for Lott, and of Goulart with 4,547,010 votes.
+His opponent Lott, although respected, did not generate enthusiasm and alienated the PSD, by proposing the vote for illiterates; and the PTB, by criticizing Cuba and communism.
+Realizing the candidate's weakness, PSD and PTB bet on the "Jan–Jan" slate: Jânio Quadros for president and João Goulart, of the PTB, for vice-president; the two positions were elected separately.
+The result was the election of Jânio Quadros, with 5,636,623 votes (against 3,846,825 for Lott), and of Goulart, with 4,547,010 votes.

-Jânio's government
+Jânio Quadros' government

-Sworn into office in 1961, the new president had no majority in Congress and sought no parliamentary support, running the country without a solid political base.
+Sworn into office in 1961, Jânio Quadros had no majority in Congress and sought no parliamentary support, running the country without a solid political base.
 He snubbed Congress, which he called a "club of idlers", and provoked politicians, especially from the PSD and PTB, with investigations into scandals involving public money.
-In response, a congressional commission began investigating presidential inquiries.
-The vice-president himself appeared in a leaked report of one of the investigations.
-He retaliated by accusing the government of publishing it for political purposes, and became more distant from Quadros.
+In response, a congressional commission began investigating the presidential inquiries.
+The vice president himself appeared in a leaked report of one of the investigations.
+He retaliated by accusing the government of publishing it for political purposes, and distanced himself from Quadros.